The Martin "Marty" Gallant - Distinguished Counseling Professional Award

 Rising Leader Award

 This award is presented to an individual who is currently a graduate student in a professional counseling program who shows excellent potential and professionalism.
+Nominations must be submitted by a faculty member or supervisor of the student.

-To nominate a member for one of these awards, please contact the Maine Counseling Association President,
+Questions?
+Please contact the Maine Counseling Association President,

-Rani Mehta, rmehta@rsu39.org .
+Rani Mehta, rmehta@rsu39.org.

 Presentations are made at the MeCA Annual Conference